KaushalVAmancherla/Kaushal-HelioAnalytics-PDF_Processing_Pipeline/README.md

 3. Run the pipeline by the command: python process_pdf_py (insert the pdf directory path here)

-4. The outputs will be stored in two files: gpt4_entities.txt, gpt4_outputs.txt
+4. The model outputs will be stored in two files: gpt4_entities.txt, gpt4_outputs.txt and all graphical outputs will be stored in the folder named graphical_outputs